Jhan Mariñez: Chicago White Sox (second stint)

 On January 14, 2022, Mariñez signed with the Bravos de León of the Mexican League.
 However, prior to the 2022 LMB season, on March 8, his contract was purchased by the Chicago White Sox organization.
-He elected free agency on November 10, 2022.
+In 14 games for the Triple–A Charlotte Knights, struggling to a 7.88 ERA with 22 strikeouts across 24.0 innings of work.
+Mariñez elected free agency following the season on November 10.

+Conspiradores de Querétaro

+On February 19, 2024, Mariñez signed with the Conspiradores de Querétaro of the Mexican League.
+In 36 appearances for Querétaro, he posted a 3–2 record and 3.79 ERA with 33 strikeouts and 15 saves across 35 2/3 innings pitched.